 India is a land of many ironies and there are unlimited things you can do here.
 The diversity of its religions, colors of its multiple seasons, variety of its food and the offbeat topography, everything is in sync with its charisma and beauty.
 Travellers from across the globe visit India and its million shades, but the most sought-after are the festivals.
-Here is a list of Festivals in 2015 for your better planning and preparation.
+Here is a list of Festivals in 2018 for your better planning and preparation.

-March 6th – Holi in Vrindavan, Barsana (Most of north India)
+March 1st – Holi in Vrindavan, Barsana (Most parts of north India)

-April 14th – Baisakhi in Punjab
+April 14th – Baisakhi in Punjab and Northern India

-July 18th – Puri Rath Yatra in Orissa
+July 14th – Puri Rath Yatra in Orissa

 August 19th – Naag Panchami in Maharashtra

-August 28th – Onam in Kerala
+August 24th – Onam in Kerala

-September 5th – Krishna Janmasthmi in Vrindavan, Mathura
+September 2nd – Krishna Janmasthmi in Vrindavan, Mathura

-September 17th – Ganesh Chaturthi- Mumbai
+September 13th – Ganesh Chaturthi- Mumbai

-November 11th – Diwali in North India
+November 7th – Diwali in North India

 The above are the list of Hindu festivals celebrated in India with huge enthusiasm every year.
 For each of these festivals, though celebrated nationwide, there are regions and sects that celebrate them with utmost zeal.